yegor256/blog/_drafts/_monkey.md

 {% jb_picture_body %}

-I was having a dinner yesterday with a friend of mine, long after work hours, when she suddenly exclaimed, "Damn, I forgot it!" and she ran away.
-When she came back in half an hour I wondered what had happened.
+I was having dinner yesterday with a friend of mine, long after work hours, when she suddenly exclaimed, "Damn, I forgot something!" and she ran away.
+When she came back half an hour later I asked what had happened.
 She said that her marketing team of two guys were at an expo in another country and had asked her to help them upload some videos to their YouTube channel.
 They needed those videos for the upcoming conference next morning and she was the only